adithyaov/adithyaov.github.io/posts/2019-08-30-label-alga.md

 category: alga pinned
 ---

+*NOTE*: This article is structured improperly which leads to confusion.
+I'll rewrite this article in the near future.

 The initial plan for this post was to explain how the [Label][label] module worked in [Alga][alga] but instead I think it is easier to develop a mini version of the module from scratch.
 This would help